dymodi/dymodi.github.io/Research/Literature-Reviews/Heterogeneous-Sensing-Related-Works.md

 date: April 23, 2019
 ---

 Heterogeneity is problem that widely met in research and applications.
 It is said in [SenSys12, IODetector] that "since the antenna gain may vary across different mobile phone models, it is hard to accurately map different RSS values to different environments."
 It is also said in [TMC14] that "environmental changes impact the transmission channel between devices".
+Similar conclusions can also been found in [SenSys12, CrowdMon].